mapbox/ecs-watchbot/readme.md

 --- | ---
-.ref.logGroup | the CloudWatch LogGroup where watcher and worker container's logs are written .ref.topic | the SNS topic that you can publish messages to in order to have them processed by Watchbot .ref.webhookEnpoint | [conditional] if requested, the URL for the webhook endpoint .ref.webhookKey | [conditional] if requested, the access token for making webhook requests .ref.accessKeyId | [conditional] if requested, an AccessKeyId with permission to publish to Watchbot's SNS topic .ref.secretAccessKey | [conditional] if requested, a SecretAccessKey with permission to publish to Watchbot's SNS topic
+.ref.logGroup | the CloudWatch LogGroup where watcher and worker container's logs are written .ref.topic | the SNS topic that you can publish messages to in order to have them processed by Watchbot .ref.queueUrl | the URL of the SQS Queue Watchbot built .ref.queueArn | the ARN of the SQS Queue Watchbot built .ref.webhookEnpoint | [conditional] if requested, the URL for the webhook endpoint .ref.webhookKey | [conditional] if requested, the access token for making webhook requests .ref.accessKeyId | [conditional] if requested, an AccessKeyId with permission to publish to Watchbot's SNS topic .ref.secretAccessKey | [conditional] if requested, a SecretAccessKey with permission to publish to Watchbot's SNS topic

-These properties each return CloudFormation references (i.e. `{"Ref": "..."}` objects) that can be used in your template.
+These properties each return CloudFormation references (i.e. `{ "Ref": "..." }` objects) that can be used in your template.
 In the above example, if I wanted my stack to output the SNS topic built by Watchbot, I could:

 ```js
 var outputs = {